 - In addition to Angelina Jolie, Will Smith, jury member Scarlett Johansson, and the Italo-surnamed John Travolta, Robert De Niro, Joe Dante, and Quentin Tarantino.

-As to be expected, in their initial English-language Venice Festival reports, Reuters, The Associated Press, and Agence France-Presse made no mention of any non-Hollywood celebrity attendee.
+As to be expected, in their initial English-language Venice reports, Reuters, The Associated Press, and Agence France-Presse made no mention of any non-Hollywood celebrity attendee.